China presses credit graders to improve bond rating quality, sources say

 The regulatory push comes as China encourages financing through equity and bond markets to reduce reliance on bank lending, increasing the role of credit rating agencies in the world's second-biggest economy.

-Yao Yu, founder of credit research firm RatingDog, said regulators may seek to lay the groundwork for long-term, healthy development of the credit rating industry “at a time when domestic default risks is low … and investors are becoming less worried about credit risks.”
+Yao Yu, founder of credit research firm RatingDog, said regulators may seek to lay the groundwork for long-term, healthy development of the credit rating industry "at a time when domestic default risks are low, and investors are becoming less worried about credit risks."

 The industry association could not be reached immediately for comment.